Top of Page

 safr.jpg

-David M. Feldman, Ph.D. is a Florida Licensed Psychologist and Associate Professor of Psychology at Nova Southeastern University.
+David M. Feldman, Ph.D. is a Florida Licensed Psychologist and Professor of Psychology at Nova Southeastern University.
 There he serves as the Coordinator of the Clinical Forensic Psychology Concentration and directs the Sexual Abuse and Forensic Research (SAFR) lab.
 He has worked with sexual offenders in correctional psychiatric, and sexually violent predator civil commitment centers.
 Dr. Feldman has presented at numerous professional and community venues in areas related to sexual offending, treatment, and public safety.
 He is considered an expert in this area and has been called on as a consultant for courts, school districts, psychiatric hospitals, and correctional facilities.
 Dr. Feldman specializes in sexual offenders who are Deaf and hard-of-hearing.
 He initially joined ATSA as a student member in 2003 and has been a clinical member of ATSA since 2008.

 Research Lab Members